Dev8683/pvsneslibwiki/Installation-with-Windows.md

-Here, you will find  detailed instruction for installing PVSnesLib on a Windows environment.
+Here you will find  detailed instruction for installing PVSnesLib on a Windows environment.
 To use it, you will need:
   * msys
   * Last version of DevKitSnes